Managers — How to Give Negative Feedback More Effectively

 While much is written and taught about how to give negative feedback effectively, little is written about how to receive negative feedback.
 Here are two tips for the receiver from people manager assessment center data:

 Put the meeting in perspective and ground yourself first.
 This is not a measure of your self-worth but an opportunity to learn, connect and grow.
 Take advantage of the gift of feedback.

 Managers are responsible for their team’s performance.
 It may be easier to give positive feedback than to give negative feedback, but both are necessary for real and meaningful performance improvement and accountability.
 And remember, as you model an effective feedback process, ask for feedback on your own effectiveness as a manager.

-To learn more about new manager performance, download Do You Have High Performing Managers?
-The 4 Management Metrics that Matter Most
+To learn more about improving manager performance, download The 4 Management Metrics that Matter Most

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most

 Download published articles from experts to stay ahead of the competition